jeanromainroy/chatbot-whatsapp/README.md

 11. Navigate to [WhatsApp Web](https://web.whatsapp.com/)

-12. Link your account
+12. Link your account with the browser

 13. Click on the conversation you want to connect the chatbot to

-14. In a terminal launch the server
+14. Leave the browser open on this page

+## Conversational Agent

+We suggest using OpenAI's davinci model as conversational agent

+1. Create a paid account with [OpenAI](https://beta.openai.com/)

+2. Obtain an API key

+3. Set it in your [config](./config.js) file

+    export const OPENAI_API_KEY = '';

+## Running

+To launch the server that will be responding to incomming message.
+Simply open a terminal shell and run,

     npm run start

-15. Type something in the conversation and look at the terminal to see if the server is functionning properly
+Type something in the conversation and look at the terminal to see if the server is functionning properly

 ## Whitelist

 By default the chatbot will refuse to chat with unknown numbers.
-Set the authorized contact names in the [config file](./server/config.js).
+Set the authorized contact names in the [config file](./config.js).

+    export const SENDERS_AUTHORIZED = ['Alice', 'Bob'];